UEFA Under-19 Futsal EURO: Spain, Ukraine through

 Article summary

-Spain and Ukraine have made sure of progress from Group A while Portugal lead Group B, also on maximum points after two games.
+Spain and Ukraine have made sure of progress from Group A but any of the four Group B teams could join them on Wednesday.

 Article top media content